stbrumme/length-limited-prefix-codes/README.md

 For comparison: Moffat's Huffman algorithm needs 0.55 seconds and its longest prefix code has 16 bits.

-This data set was chosen pretty much at random (well, I knew `enwik` pretty well from my [smalLZ4](https://create.stephan-brumme.com/smallz4/) project).
+This data set was chosen pretty much at random (well, I knew `enwik` quite well from my [smalLZ4](https://create.stephan-brumme.com/smallz4/) project).\
 I highly encourage you to collect some results for your own data sets with `./benchmark` (and `./histogram`).